Skip to main content

 Atlas

-Atlas fits after the source set exists.
-Add interview transcripts, field notes, reports, PDFs, websites, or text notes to a project, then ask a grounded question that compares the sources.
+Atlas fits after you collect the source set.
+Add transcripts, field notes, reports, PDFs, web pages, or text notes to one project.
+Then ask a question that compares them.

 Where Atlas fits for source-grounded theme synthesis